 Kimberly D. Kendricks, Ph.D.

-For her research, which is supported by the National Science Foundation, the American Society for Engineering Education, the National Signature Program, and Clarkson Aerospace Engineering, she takes mathematical theories and applies them to real-world problems in robotics and gait analysis.
-For example, she applied Groebner Basis Theory to a U.S. Department of Defense gait study project at Wright Patterson Air Force Base and expanded her research concentration to the areas of situational awareness and threat prediction.
+For her research, which is supported by the National Science Foundation (NSF), the American Society for Engineering Education, the National Signature Program, and Clarkson Aerospace Engineering, she takes mathematical theories and applies them to real world problems in gait analysis.
+For example, she applied Groebner Basis Theory to a U.S. Department of Defense gait study project and expanded her research concentration to the areas of situational awareness and threat prediction.

 Areas of Expertise

 Groebner Basis Theory and its applications in robotics and gait analysis, and student retention and success in STEM (science, technology, engineering, and mathematics)